ifel/cookclock/README.md

+# CookClock
+Clock for cooking

+Allows to keep display/device awake.

+---
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>